 Overview of Key Supplementary Businesses

-In this section, we provide an overview of each of Hengda's seven supplementary businesses.
-We go through the publicly listed busineses in Parts 2 to 4 (forthcoming).
+In this section, we provide an overview of each of Hengda's seven supplementary businesses, including the Group's publicly listed subsidiaries which are explored in further detail in Parts 2 to 4.

 #1: Evergrande Property Services (恒大物业集团)